Last updated: 15 August at 12:01am

 An ‘essential visitor’ includes someone who is:

 - a parent or guardian of a child

 - a parent or guardian of a person with complex needs or a person with a disability

 - a birthing partner

 - otherwise present for compassionate or other reasons approved by the hospital.

-All visitors are required to show proof of vaccination and wear a mask (unless an exception applies)
+All visitors to hospitals may be required to show proof of vaccination and wear a mask (unless an exception applies).